 I’m a 200-hour certified yoga instructor and am currently working on a 500-hour certification for an advanced yoga teacher training for special groups.
 As of 2021 I’ve decided to focus exclusively on my yoga career by leaving the school system and starting an LLC in honor of my late son called “Petit Awakenings”.
 Petit was Teo’s nickname and it means small.
 I have since acquired a certification for trauma informed yoga through the Trauma Center Trauma Sensitive Yoga program or TCTSY.
 This particular training has given me invaluable tools for working with a group of at- risk kids that I teach yoga to, as well as a private client who suffers from severe PTSD.
 I’ve found my niche in the yoga world through offering yoga as a healing modality for trauma, and the sense of purpose that has accompanied this choice keeps me going and fulfilled.

-Beth Tomlinson is an RYT 500 advanced yoga teacher registered with Yoga Alliance and holds a certificate from the Stanford School of Medicine in Exercise Physiology.
-She is currently studying yoga therapy and has completed the foundational program on the path to becoming a yoga therapist.
+Beth Tomlinson is an RYT 500 advanced teacher of therapeutic yoga and holds a certificate from the Stanford School of Medicine in Exercise Physiology.
+She is a C-IAYT candidate completing her yoga therapy studies and is currently taking clients in fulfillment of her practicum.
+As a complement to her yoga therapy practice, Beth is also training to become a Feldenkrais Practitioner.
+As a yoga therapy candidate, Beth works with clients experiencing a variety of physical pathologies, diseases, and ailments including but not limited to stroke recovery, cancer, chronic pain, grief, depression, and anxiety.
+She holds an additional 100hr certification in Yoga Therapy for Mental Health and Addiction.
 Beth specializes in yoga for healthy aging, believing any BODY can do yoga.
 She is passionate about making yoga accessible and safe for anyone, at any age, no matter their state of fitness or infirmity.

 Tina says, "I like to run the class like more of a workshop, helping people with what they are troubled by that day, in the mind/body in that moment."